Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Results

+In the simulated scenario, we considered a bimanual robot moving a squared piece of cloth by holding its two upper corners, as shown in Fig. \ref{fig:sim_setup}.
+The cloth was modeled as an 8$\times$8 mesh of material points.
+We made the assumption that the two upper corner points are attached to the robot's end-effectors, while the other points move freely following the dynamical model proposed in \cite{francoModel}.

+In this context, the observation vector is given by the Cartesian coordinates of all the points in the mesh (measured in meters); hence $\boldsymbol{y}_t\in\mathbb{R}^D$ with $D=192$.
+We assumed to control exactly the two robot arms in the operational space, keeping the same orientation and relative distance between the two end-effectors and producing oscillation in the Y-Z plane.
+Thus, we considered as control actions the differences between consecutive commanded end-effector positions in the Y and Z directions, resulting in a $\boldsymbol{u}_t\in\mathbb{R}^E$ with $E=2$.

-\subsection{Data collection}
+\subsubsection{Data collection}

-Data were obtained by recording mesh trajectories associated with several types of cloth oscillation, obtained by applying different sequences of control actions.
+Training and test data were obtained by recording mesh trajectories associated with several types of cloth oscillation, obtained by applying different sequences of control actions.
 All the considered trajectories start from the same cloth configuration and last 5 seconds.
 Observations were recorded at 20 Hz, hence $N=100$ total number of steps for each sequence.